llvm/circt/docs/Dialects/FIRRTL/FIRRTLIntrinsics.md

 ### circt.isX

 Tests if the value is a literal `x`.
-Firrtl doesn't have a notion of 'x per-se, but x can come in to the system from external modules and from SV constructs.
+FIRRTL doesn't have a notion of 'x per-se, but x can come in to the system from external modules and from SV constructs.
 Verification constructs need to explicitly test for 'x.